-Please note, when making setting changes in DCS or DCC, such as address, please wait a minimum of 5 seconds after removing power to ensure the settings are stored in the engines memory.
-Reapplying power in less than 5 seconds may result in losing the setting changes.
+Please note, when making setting changes in DCS or DCC, such as address, please wait a minimum of 5 Seconds after removing power to insure the settings are stored in the engines memory.
+Reapplying power in less than 5 Seconds may result in losing the setting changes.